ozbillwang/terraform-best-practices/README.md

 ## Run terraform from docker container

-Terraform releases official docker containers that you can easly control which version you can run.
+Terraform releases official docker containers that you can easily control which version you can run.

 Recommend to run terraform docker container, when you set your build job in CI/CD pipeline.